Getmo-Inc/Docs/REST-API.md

 - **Success Response**

     **Important:** This request is processed in background, so it will always return success.

     - Code: 200
     - Response
     ```json
     {
-      "status": true,
+      "status": "true",
       "message": "Success"
     }
     ```